Guide to the Charles V. Lucier papers

 Charles V. Lucier was born in Clay Center, Kansas, in 1926.
 He came to Alaska in 1942 and studied at the University of Alaska Fairbanks.
 Lucier was drafted into military service in 1945 and was stationed at Elmendorf Air Force Base.
 After his service, he resumed his studies and received a B.A. in biology in 1949.
 Anthropologists Ivar Skarland and J.L.
 Giddings Jr. selected Lucier to assist Helge Larsen in an archaeological survey on the Seward Peninsula from 1950-1952.
 Lucier studied Alaska Native culture and house ruins at Kotzebue Sound, and did a field study of the culture of the Noatak Inupiat in 1952.
 In the course of his field study, Lucier collected traditional Inupiat spoken knowledge and recorded music.
 He taught in schools in Karluk and Talkeetna from 1952-1955 and worked as a technician in small mammal studies from 1955-1956.
 He returned to Anchorage in 1959 and later worked as a game biologist for the Alaska Department of Fish and Game from 1963-1979, specializing in caribou.
 Lucier participated in the Cook Inlet Native Association and was a founding member, drummer and singer of the Inupiaq and Yup’ik dance group Urban Natives United (1965-1975).
 He was also involved in recording folklore in the Seward Peninsula, Norton Sound, and Kotzebue Sound regions (1960-1978).
 Lucier also co-owned a business with Bruce Boolowon, buying and selling Alaska Native art.
 Charles Lucier died in 2013.

 The collection consists of archaeology and anthropology related papers, correspondence, personal and family papers, as well as photographs, transparencies, slides, post cards, and audio recordings of Alaska Native songs, dances, and biographies.
 The archaeology and anthropology related papers include notes, lists, and drawings, articles and drafts of articles which he authored, coauthored or with which he was otherwise involved, and an unpublished biography Lucier edited of John Kakaruk.
-The correspondence consists primarily of incoming letters from friends, relatives, archaeologists and anthropologists, as well as Alaska Natives.
+The correspondence consists primarily of incoming letters from friends, relatives, and archaeologists and anthropologists.
 The personal and family papers include biographical materials, family correspondence, business, employment, school and other records, papers relating to his various interests and activities, and art and poetry by Charles Lucier and others.
 The photographs consist of family and personal photographs, archaeology/anthropology related photographs and slides, and post cards.

-Arrangement: The collection is divided into two parts.
+Arrangement: The collection is divided into three parts.
 The records given to the Archives by Charles Lucier are in Part 1 and has been arranged into series by type of record.
 Part 2 contains the records Lucier gave to his colleague Ernest S. (Tiger) Burch Jr., which were then given to the Archives by Burch’s estate.
 Part 2 is arranged in the order in which the records came to the Archives, and contains similar types of records as Part 1.
+Part 3 contains materials transferred to Archives by the University of Alaska Fairbanks Alaska and Polar Regions Collections and Archives, and is arranged in the order in which it arrived.
+Part 3 contains tribal and census information pertaining to Karluk, as well as ethnohistories and stories from the Seward Peninsula.
 The records are arranged into the following parts and series:

 Series 1.
 Field journals and notes; 1949-1998